naerbnic/datalit/datalit/docs/datalit.md

 # ;
 ```

-The given byte is written in the data directly.
+The given byte is appended.

 ### Byte string literals